 Nebula’s Relationship With Thanos Was Even More Twisted In The Comics

-The story of the movie version of Nebula is quite a sad one.
-She and Gamora were raised by Thanos, the big bad boss of the Marvel Universe.
-The sisters were cruelly forced to battle one another for their father’s approval.
+The story for the movie version of Nebula is quite sad.
+She and Gamora were raised by Thanos, the big bad boss of the MCU, and the sisters were cruelly forced to battle one another for their father’s approval.
 The comic book version of Nebula also has a connection to Thanos, but it’s a lot less direct and even more violent.

 Nebula is a space pirate who isn’t really related to the Mad Titan, but claims to be his granddaughter during a period when he was thought dead.
-Thanos returns, as he always does, and captures the titular Infinity Gauntlet during the massive Marvel crossover.
-One of his first acts is to capture Nebula and, as punishment for her false claims, turn her into a half-melted and decayed figure of “living death” that he keeps by his side at all times.
+Thanos returns, as he always does, and captures the titular weapon in The Infinity Gauntlet.
+One of his first acts is to capture Nebula, and as punishment for her false claims, turn her into a half-melted and decayed figure of “living death” that he keeps by his side at all times.

 Star-Lord Went From Grizzled War Veteran To Chris Pratt

 By the time Quill reached Annihilation, Marvel’s largest cosmic crossover to date, Star-Lord was a bitter and grizzled war veteran with a dark sense of humor and a real “I’m getting too old for this sh*t” sort of attitude.
-However, when Pratt was cast to portray Peter Quill on screen, the comic book character got a quick reboot to match the youthful and charismatic new Star-Lord.
+When Pratt was cast to portray Peter Quill on the screen, though, the comic book character got a quick reboot to match the youthful and charismatic new Star-Lord.

 Sylvester Stallone And Michelle Yeoh’s Characters Have A Creepy Connection

-Sylvester Stallone made a surprise appearance in Guardians of the Galaxy Vol. 2 as Starhawk, the leader of the Ravager group that Yondu was exiled from.
-Comic book fans will recognize Starhawk and his allies as the original crew of Guardians, even though Starhawk is the only one who gets significant screentime.
+Sylvester Stallone made a surprise appearance in Guardians of the Galaxy Vol. 2 as Starhawk, the leader of the Ravager group from which Yondu was exiled.
+Comic book fans will recognize Starhawk and his allies as the original crew of Guardians, even though Starhawk is the only one who gets significant screen time.
 Also making a brief cameo is Michelle Yeoh, who also plays Starhawk.
 Wait, why are there two Starhawks?